Urinary tract infection: Intercourse

 In young sexually active women, sexual activity is the cause of 75–90% of bladder infections, with the risk of infection related to the frequency of sex.
 The term "honeymoon cystitis" has been applied to this phenomenon of frequent UTIs during early marriage.
 In post-menopausal women, sexual activity does not affect the risk of developing a UTI.
 Spermicide use, independent of sexual frequency, increases the risk of UTIs.
 Diaphragm use is also associated.
 Condom use without spermicide or use of birth control pills does not increase the risk of uncomplicated urinary tract infection.

+Anal intercourse may increase the risk of UTI in men and in women if followed by vaginal sex.

+Although sex is a risk factor, UTIs are not classified as sexually transmitted infections (STIs).

 Sex

 Women are more prone to UTIs than men because, in females, the urethra is much shorter and closer to the anus.
 As a woman's estrogen levels decrease with menopause, her risk of urinary tract infections increases due to the loss of protective vaginal flora.
 Additionally, vaginal atrophy that can sometimes occur after menopause is associated with recurrent urinary tract infections.

 Chronic prostatitis in the forms of chronic prostatitis/chronic pelvic pain syndrome and chronic bacterial prostatitis (not acute bacterial prostatitis or asymptomatic inflammatory prostatitis) may cause recurrent urinary tract infections in males.
 Risk of infections increases as males age.
 While bacteria is commonly present in the urine of older males this does not appear to affect the risk of urinary tract infections.